Podiatry Billing Services in New Mexico

 The most frequent podiatry denials we see from NM payers include medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented, medicare requires an annual lops (loss of protective sensation) certification and a prescribing physician's statement for diabetic foot care coverage, custom orthotics require specific l-codes (l3000-l3649) with documentation of medical necessity, casting/scanning records, and proof of custom fabrication.
 Our team catches these before submission by applying both podiatry coding expertise and NM payer-specific rules to every claim.

-Centennial Care routes podiatry patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes podiatry patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, UnitedHealthcare Community Plan (new July 2024).
 Each MCO has its own podiatry authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your podiatry practice gets paid correctly.

 Most NM podiatry practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your podiatry workflows, and start submitting claims to Presbyterian Health Plan, Centennial Care, Medicare, and all your NM payers with no downtime.
+We connect to your EHR, learn your podiatry workflows, and start submitting claims to Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico, Turquoise Care (replaced Centennial Care July 1, 2024), Medicare, and all your NM payers with no downtime.

 Fix Your New Mexico Podiatry Billing